 - If your soil is sandy, stony and draining very quickly then ideally you should replant the hydrangea in an area of the garden that has been well prepared with lots of compost, leaf mold or well rotted manure to a depth of 18 inches (to accommodate the hydrangea’s root system) which helps to recreate the moist soil conditions that hydrangeas require to prevent wilting.

 - Always water hydrangea thoroughly.
 Watering too lightly encourages the roots to grow to near the surface which can cause the hydrangeas to be more vulnerable to drought.
-Watering thoroughly helps to encourage the roots to establish in the ground which increases the hydrangeas resistance to drought.
+Watering thoroughly helps to encourage the roots to establish in the ground which increases the hydrangea’s resistance to drought.

-Hydrangea Wilting After Planting
+Why is My Hydrangea Wilting After Planting?

-The reason hydrangeas wilt after planting is because of transplant shock, caused by a contrast in soil, light, and watering conditions from the environment in which the hydrangea was grown to the conditions of your garden.
-Hydrangea leaves wilt as the roots are not established and cannot uptake enough water.
+In my experience, hydrangeas wilt after planting because of transplant shock caused by the contrast in soil, light, and watering conditions from the environment where the hydrangea was grown to the conditions of your garden.

 This shock often causes the hydrangea to wilt as a sign of stress.

-How to Revive a Wilting Hydrangea After Planting
+My Tips for Reviving a Wilting Hydrangea After Planting

-- Ensure the hydrangeas is planted in the right conditions and in the optimal location.
+- Ensure the hydrangeas are planted in the right conditions and the optimal location.
 This means the hydrangeas should be in dappled light or morning sun followed by afternoon shade, be planted in consistently moist soil amended with organic matter, out of the wind, and watered as often as required to ensure the soil is consistently and evenly moist.

-- If possible shield your hydrangea from direct sun if it is still wilting after planting.
-Wind breaks can act as a good temporary shade and prevent too much airflow from drying out the leaves which causes them to wilt.
+- If possible, shield your hydrangea from direct sun if it is still wilting after planting.
+Windbreaks can act as a good temporary shade and prevent too much airflow from drying out the leaves, which causes them to wilt.

 This is why frequent watering is so important for wilting hydrangeas after planting.